Mainland India

-Mainland India is a geo-political term sometimes used to refer to India excluding the region of Northeast India and Kashmir, (Note: Some sources refer specifically to the valley of Kashmir as being outside of mainland India.) with the north-east connected by the Siliguri Corridor.
+Mainland India is a geo-political term sometimes used to refer to India excluding the region of Northeast India, and the union territories of Andaman and Nicobar Islands and Lakshadweep, with the north-east connected by the 21 km wide Siliguri Corridor.

 In a geographical context, Mainland India includes the entirety of India (including Northeast India) in continental Asia, excluding islands such as the union territories of Andaman and Nicobar Islands and Lakshadweep.

+Overall, Mainland India refers to the rest of India excluding Northeast India and the island union territories.

 Geopolitical term

+History

+During the colonial era, British officials conceptualised of an "India proper" which was perceived as totally distinct from present-day Northeast India due primarily to racial differences.

 Contemporary

-Mainland India has been noted for having neglected Northeast India to a significant extent due to the Northeast's distinctness, with the Northeast having become somewhat alienated as a result.
+Mainland India has been noted for having neglected Northeast India to a significant extent due to the Northeast's distinctness, with the Northeast having become somewhat alienated as a result, the term is used in Northeast India to refer to Indians and indian Cultures outside of Northeast region.
+The Northeast India and Mainland India are used by Locals in the region.

+Autonomous Governance in Northeast India

+The Sixth Schedule to the Constitution of India provides measures of autonomy and self-governance to the Scheduled Tribes in the hill regions of Northeast India.
+This provision distinguishes the region from other parts of India in terms of governance.